Jc2k/aiohomekit/README.md

 ### Why don't you use library X instead?

-At the time of writing this is the only python 3.7/3.8 asyncio HAP client.
+At the time of writing this is the only python 3.7/3.8 asyncio HAP client with events support.

 ## Thanks